 speaker

 Conference Operator

-As a reminder, if you are dialed in and would like to ask a question, please press star one.
-Your next question comes from the line of Andrew Smith with CD, please go ahead.
+As a reminder, if you are dialed in and would like to ask a question, please press star 1.
+Your next question comes from the line of Andrew Schmidt with CD.
+Please go ahead.

 speaker

-Hey guys, thanks for taking my questions and congrats on the organic growth here.
+Hey, guys.
+Thanks for taking my questions, and congrats on the organic growth here.
 It's great to see.
-Maybe just dig in a globe up for a second.
+Maybe just digging the globe up for a second.
 Nice to see the acceleration there.
-Maybe we could just unpack the drivers.
-This quarter over the past few quarters across, you know, private markets, hedge funds, real assets, any call-outs in terms of the growth drivers.
-And obviously, you know, milling back office, where the opportunities are.
+Maybe we could just unpack the drivers this quarter over the past few quarters across private markets hedge funds, real assets, any call-outs in terms of the growth drivers and obviously, you know, middle and back office, you know, where, where the opportunities are.
 Thanks guys.

+speaker